 Many species of wild birds like Warblers, Tanagers, and Flycatchers will rarely be seen in a garden with only bird feeders.
 But all birds need and love water.

 So having a water bath will increase the variety and numbers of birds attracted to your bird garden and make it a garden of delight.

 Just a note as well, about “bird bath feeders”.
 Birdbaths will serve as a good platform feeder.
 This type of feeder offers a favorite eating style for some birds because it is open and allows the birds to see in all directions.

 Wild birds need a good, safe source of water all year.
 This is not a surprise when one thinks about it, because all living things need food, shelter, safety, and clean water to survive.

 So it is important to keep it clean and filled with water no more than 2 inches deep.

 Be aware that when it has been raining your birdbath will fill up with water making it deeper and more difficult for small birds to use.
 Place a few large stones in the water for small birds to stand on.

 There are many reasons why wild birds need water.
 Some reasons are obvious and others are not:

-Bathing is important for birds to keep clean and
+- Bathing is important for birds to keep clean and to kill parasites.

 Behaviour At Bird Baths